 One-third of teen girls have experienced this

 One-third of teenage girls have experienced depression.
 In fact, depression in many children starts as early as age 11.
-These are among the findings of a new study on the state of children’s behavioral health in the United States.
+These are among the findings of a study on the state of children’s behavioral health in the U.S.

 Depression during adolescence happens more frequently than previously thought, study authors note, and manifests at a higher rate among girls than boys.
 Thirty-six percent of teen girls report having experienced depression, compared to 13.6 percent of boys in the same age group, the study reports.

 Understanding teen depression is critical because depression can lead to poor academic functioning, conduct problems and even suicide attempts, study authors point out, advocating early intervention in favor of a so-called “wait and see” approach to clinical treatment.

 Summer presents a unique opportunity for parents to deepen their relationships with their children as families have more free time, Lindell says.
 She offers the following tips for parents seeking to grow closer to their kids during the turbulent teenage years:

 - Use your vacation days to spend additional quality time together as a family.
 Get to know your teens better by going on vacation or even seeking out staycation opportunities.

 - Offer to host teen gatherings at your own home.
 Tell your kids to invite their friends over for a pool party, barbecue or bonfire.
 By hosting, you can get to know your kids’ friends better, providing insight into their peer relationships.